mkirby42/PyISRU/posts/how_long_to_mars_base.md

 Jim was excited for today.
 He’d been looking forward to the next series of resupply landings ever since the station had run out of ketchup four months ago.
 The food was never great at Musk Manor—what the inhabitants of the officially titled International Martian Advanced Research Station, or IMARS, called their home—but ketchup at least made the rations feel like food.
 Soon enough, the first of over 300 resupply ships would begin landing, and Jim would finally get his hands on some sweet, non-Newtonian tomato product.

-Jim is a researcher working on optimizing solar power generation.
-He hopes that, in addition to cementing IMARS as a permanent research station, his work will aid Earth’s transition to renewable energy and pave the way for other outposts to be established on other planets.
+Jim is a researcher focused on optimizing solar power generation.
+He hopes that, in addition to cementing IMARS as a permanent research station, his work will aid Earth’s transition to renewable energy, and pave the way for other outposts to be established on other planets.

 Research like Jim’s, done on Mars, is likely to accelerate and enable the further expansion of humanity into the solar system—while also driving the development of technologies useful here on Earth.
 The engineering and infrastructure needed to support a Martian outpost will form a blueprint for establishing ourselves on Venus, in the asteroid belt, and beyond.
 But how long will it actually take to establish a large scientific outpost on Mars?